How to Improve Workplace Culture with Incentives

 The Good Old Cash vs. Non-Cash Debate

-When it comes to recognizing our employees and salespeople, do financial motivators work over more tangible rewards?
-Research says… well, both.
-We talked about this at length, and while HMI is a firm believer in non-cash rewards and their benefits, it really depends on who your audience is.
+When it comes to recognizing our employees and salespeople—particularly during inflationary times—is financial compensation more effective than tangible rewards?
+We’ve talked about this in the context of the last year, and while HMI is a firm believer in non-cash rewards and their benefits, it can often depend on who your audience is.

-A lot of research before initiating an incentive program is vital for understanding what will work best for how to improve your workplace culture for your target audience.
+A lot of research before initiating an incentive program is vital for understanding what will work best for improving your workplace culture for your target audience.
+Clearly, non-cash incentives can play a big role in that.

 Imparting knowledge onto new employees and salespeople is a vital part of onboarding.
-However, this study puts forward that passing along knowledge to others can be perceived as potentially detrimental.
-The idea being that by passing off knowledge to others, we then devalue ourselves as assets to the company and in our positions.
+However, it might also be true that passing along knowledge to others can be perceived as potentially detrimental.
+That’s because when we pass off knowledge to others, we then devalue ourselves as assets to the company and our positions.

 How do we reconcile these two differences?
-Well, this is a perfect opportunity for small incentives.
-The study found that people were significantly more likely to help spread knowledge when a reward was offered.
+Well, this is a perfect opportunity for an incentive program.

 Conclusion